Skip to main content

 json-functions

 ClickHouse has special functions for working with simplified JSON.
-All these JSON functions are based on strong assumptions about what the JSON can be, but they try to do as little as possible to get the job done.
+All these JSON functions are based on strong assumptions about what the JSON can be.
+They try to do as little as possible to get the job done as quickly as possible.

 The following assumptions are made: